The Brian Jonestown Massacre: 2019–present: recent activity

-The following year in March 2019, the band released a self titled album.
+In March 2019, the band released a self-titled album.

-In March 2022, the band announced that two albums, Fire Doesn't Grow on Trees and Your Future Is Your Past were scheduled to be released in June and October of 2022 respectively.

-The studio album Fire Doesn't Grow on Trees was released in June 2022.
+In March 2022, the band announced that two albums, Fire Doesn't Grow on Trees and The Future Is Your Past, were scheduled to be released in June and October 2022 respectively.
+The former was released in June 2022, the latter had a delayed release and instead came out in February 2023.